 4.9 Software Directory Management

 The Software Directory Management feature lets you manage GroupWise software distribution directories.
-A software distribution directory is simply an image of the GroupWise DVD or downloaded GroupWise 8 image located on a network server.
+A software distribution directory is simply an image of the GroupWise DVD or downloaded GroupWise 8 software image located on a network server.
 Diagrams of the contents of software distribution directories are provided in Directory Structure Diagrams in GroupWise 8 Troubleshooting 3: Message Flow and Directory Structure:

 From this network location, you can distribute the GroupWise Windows client software to users or install additional GroupWise software such as the Message Transfer Agent, Post Office Agent, Internet Agent, WebAccess, and Monitor.